Clipteam/clipcc-gui/README.md

 </div>

+# The original scratch project is open source under the BSD-3 Clause License
 #### ClipCC is a powerful scratch-project editor based on scratch-gui which was  created by MIT.
 And it migrates a lot of  function from ClipCC 1.x.
+ClipCC's
-#### ClipCC's official qq group:959825608
+#### official qq group:959825608
 ## Links
 ### [clipcc-l10n](https://github.com/Clipteam/clipcc-l10n)